Hachijō-jima: History

 During World War II, the island was regarded as a strategic point in the defense of the ocean approaches to Tokyo; and in the final stages of the war, a base of operations for the Kaiten suicide submarines was founded on the southern coast.
 From the end of the war through the 1960s, the government made attempts to promote Hachijō-jima as the "Hawaii of Japan" to encourage tourist development, and tourism remains a large component of the island's economy.

-A historical mystery

-There is a small mystery regarding the history of Hachijō-jima, of potential significance to the history of women's rights.
-Etsu Inagaki Sugimoto, a well known autobiographer from the early 20th century, states in A Daughter of the Samurai that the island was commonly known in Japan during her childhood for being a place where standard gender roles were reversed; women did heavy field work and "made laws", and men tended the home and children.
-The mystery is that no other source mentions this.
-A brief quote to illustrate the significance of the information:

-'We have a whole island where women do men's work from planting rice to making laws.'